Mae Whitman: Early life

-Whitman was born on June 9, 1988 in Los Angeles, California, United States, the only child of voice actress Pat Musick and personal manager and set construction coordinator Jeffrey Whitman.
+Mae Margaret Whitman was born on June 9, 1988. in Los Angeles, California, United States, the only child of voice actress Pat Musick and personal manager and set construction coordinator Jeffrey Whitman.
 She attended Ribét Academy.

 Career

 Early roles

-Whitman started her career at age two in a voice-over for a Tyson Chicken commercial.
+Whitman started her career at age two in a voice-over for a Tyson Chicken commercial in 1990.
 Because she could not read, acting coach Andrew Magarian helped her memorize lines.
 At age five, Whitman made her film debut alongside Meg Ryan in When a Man Loves a Woman (1994), playing Ryan's youngest daughter, Casey Green.
 She was chosen for the role over 700 other girls who auditioned.
 In 1996, Whitman appeared in two films: Independence Day, playing Bill Pullman's daughter Patricia Whitmore, and One Fine Day, as George Clooney's daughter Maggie Taylor.
 The same year, Whitman guest starred in the season three episode of Friends, "The One Where Rachel Quits".
 Between 1996 and 1998, she starred in 17 episodes of the David E. Kelley medical drama Chicago Hope.
 Later, she played Sandra Bullock's daughter, Bernice Pruitt, in Hope Floats.
 Whitman played the role of Chloe Madison on JAG In several guest appearances from 1998 to 2001 before starring in the Fox Family series State of Grace.
 In that series, she portrayed Grace, a girl from a Catholic background who befriends Hannah (Alia Shawkat), a Jewish girl.